petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - The `user` account may have restricted privileges compared to the `admin` account (e.g., read-only access).
 - This is useful for providing limited access to the machine's network services.
-- This password is also masked when listing settings.
 :::

 | Value | Meaning | Description |